thoughtbot/shoulda-matchers/CONTRIBUTING.md

   matchers
 - `{lib,spec/unit}/shoulda/matchers/active_model*` for ActiveModel matchers
 - `{lib,spec/unit}/shoulda/matchers/active_record*` for ActiveRecord matchers
-- `{lib,spec/unit}/shoulda/matchers/independent*` for matchers that can be used in any example group
+- `{lib,spec/unit}/shoulda/matchers/independent*` for matchers that can be used in example group

 There are other files in the project, of course, but these are likely the ones you'll be most interested in.